 Karasira expressed support for the political opposition and hatred of President Paul Kagame and the ruling RPF, whose forces he accused of killing his parents in 1994.
 He also claimed that gacaca courts — community-based courts that tried more than 1 million people after the genocide — had convicted people for crimes they did not commit.
 In addition, Karasira accused authorities of conflating critical political opinions with genocide ideology and of carrying out political assassinations.

-Karasira’s defense team have consistently said that his judgment was compromised by mental illness when he made the videos and requested that he be freed on bail to receive treatment, according to two people familiar with the case and court documents.
-Since 2021, the court has ordered three different medical examinations of Karasira, which gave differing views.
+Karasira’s defense team repeatedly said that his judgment was compromised by mental illness when he made the videos and requested that he be freed on bail to receive treatment, according to two people familiar with the case and court documents.
+The court ordered three different medical examinations of Karasira, which gave differing views.
 The most recent, in June 2023, said he was fit to stand trial.

 In 2022, Karasira told the court that prison officials were beating him, depriving him of sleep, and denying him adequate food and treatment for his diabetes and mental illness.
 Karasira’s defense said prison officials were interfering in confidential client-lawyer communications, according to court transcripts reviewed by CPJ.